-To be specific, earlier maps only showed the route of $\frac{61}{61}$ the company that owned it, so passengers who wanted to go on a line owned by a different company needed a separate map.
-[A] The first route maps were aesthetically pleasing, but they were perceived as being more $\underbrace{\text{inscrutable}}{\textbf{62}}$ than the existing diagrams.
-[3]
+To be specific, earlier maps only showed the route of the company that owned it, so passengers who wanted to go on a line owned by a different company needed a separate map.
+[A] The first route maps were aesthetically pleasing, but they were perceived as being more inscrutable than the existing diagrams.
+63 a simpler way $\frac{\text{to help}}{64}$ travelers who needed to navigate the subway system, the Board used externally produced, integrated maps.
+More a way to convey Board service information $\frac{\text{beyond}}{65}$ a helpful map; it was all a traveler could get at the token booths.

+- 60. A. NO CHANGE

 - B. subterranean routes

 - C. submerged areas

 - D. underground bypass

 - 61. A. NO CHANGE

 - B. As one example, earlier

 - C. Next, earlier

 - D. Earlier

 After the Board of Transportation took over the subway-operating companies in July 1940, separate maps continued to be issued until 1942.
-Focusing on providing a simpler way to help travelers who needed to navigate the subway system, the Board used externally produced, integrated maps.
-More a way to convey Board service information beyond a helpful $\frac{65}{65}$ map; it was all a traveler could get at the token booths.
+Focusing on providing

 Then in 1953, the New York City Transit Authority (NYCTA) took over the subway from the Board of Transportation and looked for ways to save money on the map.
-[B] In 1955, George Salomon submitted a proposal to redesign the map based on a system of route names using also ${67}^{67}$ color schemes that mirrored Berlin's U-Bahn.
+[B] In 1955, George Salomon submitted a proposal to redesign the map based on a system of route names using also color schemes that mirrored Berlin's U-Bahn.
 His map also adopted the same modernist style as Harry Beck's London map.
 Even though the NYCTA rejected his naming system, Salomon created a map that ultimately